 Students graduating with a Food Systems degree at the University of Minnesota understand the social, economic and environmental components of food systems, and what drives food system change in our communities.
 While every student should understand the broader picture of the food systems they work with, there is also value in having expertise in a field.
 That is why students must choose a track that provides expertise in at least one body of food systems knowledge and teaches them to use discipline-specific tools to help solve problems.

-See the requirements for this major in the University Catalog, and more details in this Major Requirements PDF, which includes a full list of classes for each track.
+See the requirements for this major in the University Catalog, and more details in this Major Requirements Page, which includes a full list of classes for each track.
 Below are descriptions of each track with sample 4-Year Academic Plans (PDFs):

 In this track students focus on how to grow food organically, what that means, and how to market the products.
 This track helps students understand organic farming from the ground to market not just through traditional courses, but through a hands-on course that lets students get experience at Cornercopia, the on-campus student organic farm.